Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/language.md

 Members:

 - `length`: Number of characters that represent the string.
-- `split(int)`: Splits the string at the specified character and returns a tuple with the two resulting strings.
+- `split(int)`: Splits the string at the specified index and returns a tuple with the two resulting strings.

 #### Bytes

-`bytes`, `bytes20`, `bytes32`: Byte sequence, optionally bound to 20 or 32 bytes, which typically represent hashes.
+`bytes`: Byte sequence.
+Can optionally be bound to a certain byte length by specifying e.g. `bytes5`, `bytes32`, etc.

 Operators: